Skip to main content

 A Quiet Place knows better than to tell audiences that the monsters are gone now and the kids are finally safe--that’s not how horror works and that’s certainly not how parenting works--but it does console them with the truth that they can be active participants in this fight.
 If you’re a scaredy-cat like me, this is one of the biggest draws of A Quiet Place.
 It has all the frights and philosophy of a horror movie without leaving you feeling like you need to take a shower after to scrub the Norman Bates off your psyche.

 Through horror’s long history of exposing human fears, the genre has developed a recognizable code for transmitting meaning.
 Force your audience to identify with the bad guy like in Psycho.
 Violate sanctioned boundaries like The Shining did with fatherhood.
 And so on.
-But maybe it’s a lot simpler than that.
+But sometimes it’s a lot simpler than that.
 In another interview Krasinski shared,

 “I thought if I could connect to that and really nail down the family side of it, then all the scares would come because you don’t want to worry about this family.”